2DegreesInvesting/practices/git.md

 ## 8. Use tools to be more productive

-Rather thank relying on memory or will power, rely on good systems.
+Rather than relying on memory or will power, rely on good systems.
 Good systems such as git [clients](https://happygitwithr.com/git-client.html), [aliases](https://git-scm.com/book/en/v2/Git-Basics-Git-Aliases), and